It’s the biggest game of 2017 and you want to be good at it, so we're here to help with an extensive Playerunknown's Battlegrounds Guide!

 So much of your time in PUBG is spent actively avoiding action that you don’t often get much chance to practice with the game’s shooting mechanics and get a feel for combat.
 Well, if you’ll excuse the movie trailer platitude, sometimes in order to win, you have to lose first.

-Set aside a few sessions in which you’re not trying to win at all, but instead focussing on getting a few kills.
+Set aside a few sessions in which you’re not trying to win at all, but instead focusing on getting a few kills.
 Land in busy areas like the power station, school, or military base, where you know there’ll be early firefights.
 Once you get a firearm play recklessly and put yourself in combat encounters.

 Even if you’re not getting kills while playing this way, you’re getting accustomed to seeing enemies on your screen, and as strange as it sounds, that in itself can be a big boost.
 It happens so rarely and so suddenly during normal play that it can easily provoke a panicked response.